group-o-minitwit-2024/MiniTwit/README.md

 ```

 ## Monitoring
 Monitoring of MiniTwit is handled as an external service with `Prometheus` and visualized with `Grafana`, and can be found [here](https://github.com/group-o-minitwit-2024/MiniTwit-monitoring).
 It connects to `minitwit` and `minitwit-api` on the server ip address in production, or through the docker network `prom_net` in development.
+Check out the deployed monitoring [here](http://178.62.193.231:3000/d/ediic79ugn1moe/monitortwit?orgId=1&refresh=5s)!

 ## Linting